 Amazon now listing Canon 7D as “discontinued”

-At the beginning of June, an unnamed source claimed that Canon will stop manufacturing the EOS 7D in June in order to make room for a successor.
+At the beginning of June, an unnamed source claimed that Canon will stop manufacturing the EOS 7D in June

 In early July, when the camera was not listed as discontinued, the price of the DSLR has been reduced by a couple of hundred dollars, once again signalling the end of 7D’s life.